 Stage, flash and post-fire flooding are three types of flooding common in Chelan County.
-Stage flooding occurs during periods of heavy rains, especially upon existing snow packs ("rain-on-snow" events) during early winter and late spring.
+Stage flooding occurs during periods of heavy rains, especially falling on existing snowpack during early winter and late spring.
 Stage flooding can last several days after the storm.
 Flash floods are most likely to occur during the summer thunderstorm season and are usually associated with cloudburst-type rainstorms.
 Winter flash flooding events, when they occur, are typically caused by ice or debris dams.
 Due to the County's topography and climate, stage and flash flooding are a continuing threat in most parts of the county (Chelan County, 2013).
-After a significant wildfire, vegetation is lost and soils can turn hydrophobic.
+After a significant wildfire, vegetation is lost and soils can harden to repel rather than absorb water.
 This can result in mud/silt or debris flows that impact public and private property (county roads, private homes/cabins, etc.).
 It also reduces flow conveyance, increasing the potential for flood damage.